 You’ve been dreaming of this day for 25 years.
 You’ve kissed so many frogs to find this prince/princess, and after several years together, hundreds of dates and a long, drawn-out engagement, you’re ready to celebrate your relationship.
-It’s taken a year of late nights, stressful emails and careful compromises to get to this day, to bring all of these people together to celebrate with you.
+It’s taken a year of late nights, stressful emails and careful compromises to get to this day, to bring all of your favourite people together to celebrate.
 And still, Uncle Jed insists on checking his fantasy football team whilst you’re saying your vows.
 Who does that guy think he is?!

 In all seriousness, phones are a bit of a nuisance when it comes to our attention span.
 Having an unplugged ceremony can help make sure that people are present in the moment, enjoying your ceremony instead of thinking about that email from work.

-After all, you are buying their dinner, so 30 minutes of their attention is the least they can give you…
+After all, you are buying their dinner; 30 minutes of their attention is the least they can give you…

 2) Your photographer and videographer will thank you